-You will wake up very early in the morning to go for a morning game drive where you will have a chance to spot early risers and nocturnal species before they return to their hideouts.
-Murchison falls national park is the one of the most sought after destinations for wildlife safaris in Uganda and this is because 4/5 big 5 African mammals can be found here and it is also home to arguably the most powerful water falls in the world.
+Murchison falls national park has over time become one of the most sought after destinations for endearing wildlife safaris in Uganda and this is because 4/5 big 5 African mammals can be found here and it is also home to arguably the most powerful water falls in the world.

 Traverse the rolling plains of Uganda’s largest National Park before returning later to the lodge for breakfast.
-The 3,893 sq. km park is home to a numerous species of animals, and visitors usually have countless chances of seeing some of the park’s residents including giraffes, Jackson’s hartebeests, lions, buffaloes, antelopes, and elephants.
-For avid birders, you will enjoy a cock tail of them as these areas support the secretary bird and the black chested snake eagle, to name a few.
+The 3,893 sq. km park is home to a numerous species of animals, and visitors get uncountable chances of spotting most of the park’s most common residents including elephants, giraffes, lions, buffaloes, antelopes, Jackson’s hartebeests, and so many animals.

 Embark on a leisurely boat trip to the base of Murchison Falls in the afternoon.
 Lots of bird diversity can be spotted and numerous animals resting and drinking water along the banks of the Nile.
 The most sighted ones are – hippos, Nile crocodiles, cape buffaloes, and abundant bird life including, the African fish eagle, Egyptian goose, Malachite kingfisher, Yellow billed stork, Egrets and among others.
 The launch cruise will take you close to the falls’ base where you will be shown the spot where Ernest Hemingway’s plane crashed during sightseeing tour to Murchison falls in 1954.
 Remain on the boat and return to the jetty where your driver will be waiting to drive you back to the lodge.

 Day 12: Ziwa Rhino Trekking & Overnight stay in Kampala